-A Student Loans Company tuition fee grant of up to £1,230 and a course grant of £265 may be available to those students who earn less than £16,842 and are progressing to a course above Level 3.
+A Student Loans Company tuition fee grant of up to £1,230 and a course grant of £265 may be available to those students who earn less than £16,843 and are progressing to a course above Level 3.
 The tuition fee grant and course grant are not repayable.
-Students should complete a PTL application available from any SRC campus reception or alternatively apply on line via the Education Authority website: www.studentfinanceni.co.uk
+Students should complete a PTL application by applying on line via the Education Authority website: www.studentfinanceni.co.uk

-New for September 2017 – SLC Tuition Fee Loan for Part Time HE
+SLC Tuition Fee Loan for Part Time HE (September 2019)

-New and continuing part time HE students can also apply for a SLC tuition fee loan of up to £3,022.50 to cover tuition fees.
-The loan is non means tested but it is repayable.
+New and continuing part time HE students can also apply for an SLC tuition fee loan of up to £3,022.50 to cover tuition fees.
+The loan is non-means tested but it is repayable.

 Students who already hold a qualification which is equivalent or higher than the new qualification being undertaken will not be eligible for the part time undergraduate grant or loan.

-Students who obtain an award notice (grant or loan) from SLC for full course fees will not have to pay any fees at the point of enrolment.
+Students who obtain a grant award notice from SLC for full course fees will not have to pay any fees at the point of enrolment.
 The award notice will be sufficient to confirm that fees will be paid through SLC.

-Students who obtain an award notice (grant or loan) from SLC for Partial course fees will have to pay remainder of fees at the point of enrolment.
+Students who obtain a grant award notice from SLC for partial course fees will have to pay remainder of fees at the point of enrolment.

-Students who have applied for a grant or loan from SLC and have an acknowledgement letter confirming they have made an application will pay a minimum of £100 or 25% of the full course fee (whichever is higher) at the point of enrolment.
+Students who have applied for a grant from SLC and have an acknowledgement letter confirming they have made an application will be charged a minimum of £100 or 25% of the full course fee (whichever is higher) at the point of enrolment.
 Household income must be less than £16,843 and evidence must be provided.

 Students who have not applied for a loan or grant must pay full fees at enrolment.